256lights/zb-docs/index.md

 ## What is zb?

 zb is a tool for reproducibly building software, similar to [Bazel][].
+When a software build process is [reproducible][@wikipedia_reproducible_2025], it will produce the exact same output when given the same inputs.
 Reproducibility is a desirable property for a software build process to have: it simplifies debugging, it enables build speed-ups, and it is essential for [digital supply chain security][].
 However, reproducibility is a difficult goal to achieve.

-Many software build processes introduce non-determinism because they fail to ensure the same versions of their development tools (dependencies) are used across machines.
+Many software build processes are not reproducible because they neglect to ensure the same versions of their development tools or libraries (dependencies) are used across machines.
 Approaches like virtual machines or containers lock dependency versions across machines, but rely on large base binary images